THE COLUMBUS INDIANA ARCHITECTURE STORY

 ”Columbus, Indiana, and J. Irwin Miller are almost holy words in architectural circles,” New York Times‘ architecture critic Paul Goldberger, said.

 The story begins with the leadership of a family with a vision and a program rooted in the words of Winston Churchill: “We shape our buildings, and afterwards our buildings shape us.”

 The improbable numbers

-Columbus is a city of only 46,000, yet The American Institute of Architects ranked it 6th in the nation for architectural innovation and design – right behind Chicago, New York, Boston, San Francisco, and Washington, D.C. – which puts Columbus ahead of Portland, Seattle, Philadelphia, and Minneapolis.
-The visitor’s map lists over 75 buildings and pieces of public art by internationally-noted architects and artists.
+Columbus is a city of over 47,000, yet The American Institute of Architects ranked it 6th in the nation for architectural innovation and design – right behind Chicago, New York, Boston, San Francisco, and Washington, D.C.
+The visitor’s guide lists over 90 buildings and pieces of public art by internationally-noted architects and artists.

 Since the early 1940s some of the world’s finest architects have made Columbus a virtual museum of modern architecture, with works by some of the most enduring names in architecture, like I.M.
 Pei, Richard Meier, Robert Venturi, Eliel and Eero Saarinen, Harry Weese, and Deborah Berke, just to name a few.
 And the public art sprinkled throughout the community includes works by artists such as Henry Moore, Dale Chihuly, Jean Tinguely, and Robert Indiana.